'Flawless' purple-pink diamond fetches record $29.3M at auction

 The stone, which is set on a simple platinum ring, has been classed as internally flawless, meaning that any blemishes are only visible under close magnification.
 It is also classified as "fancy vivid," a measure of intense color achieved by only 4% of pink diamonds, the auctioneer said.

-In a press statement, chair of Chrsitie's jewelry department, Vickie Sek, described Sunday's sale as an "important chapter in jewelery auction history."
+In a press statement, chair of Christie's jewelry department, Vickie Sek, described Sunday's sale as an "important chapter in jewelery auction history."

 Prior to the sale, Sek said in a phone interview that the stone is "exactly" the shade of cherry blossom.
 She added that it is "very rare" for pink diamonds to be classified as internally flawless, as they usually contain "a lot of graining."